 Halesworth Gallery

-The Halesworth Art Gallery Association was founded in 1966 by Jack and Sheila Arbuthnot with four other local people, Mary Colby, Daniel Del-Rivo, Jennifer Dickson and Patrick Roberts and the gallery celebrates its 50th year this year.
+The Halesworth Art Gallery Association was founded in 1966 by Jack and Sheila Arbuthnot with four other local people, Mary Colby, Daniel Del-Rivo, Jennifer Dickson and Patrick Roberts.
+The gallery celebrates its 60th year this year.
 The objective was, and still is, to 'exhibit modern painting and sculpture of the highest possible standard on a non-profit-making basis and for the general enjoyment of all; and, it is hoped, for the benefit of the artists since all works are for sale'.

 Early exhibitors included Elisabeth Frink, Felix Topolski, Mary Potter and Joseph Herman.
-The gallery has mainly shown the work of those artists who have a connection with East Anglia.
+The gallery has mainly shown the work of artists with a connection with East Anglia, though this is interpreted quite broadly.

 Committee